|Class Title: Diving in Deep: Distress Ink, Markers & Stains|

 Of course, there are those who love Distress inks, buy all the colors and use them in dozens of different ways, and if that’s you, then this class isn’t for you.
 Cause you already know everything about Distress inks, right?

-But if you have a little or a lot of them (or you’ve been thinking about grabbing a few) and you haven’t really explored all of the amazing things you can do with them, then stop reading now and just click the Save A Spot button.
+But if you have a little or a lot of them (or you’ve been thinking about grabbing a few) and you haven’t really explored all of the amazing things you can do with them, then stop reading now and just click the Buy Me Now button.

 Still reading?
 Okay, then let’s go over what Diving in Deep: Distress Ink, Markers and Stains is all about.